 - Recruit and mentor highly qualified students and trainees at various stages of their careers to position them for professional careers in biostatistical and bioinformatics research.

-Congratulations to DiPHR scientists who recently received awards from the American Statistical Association:
+Congratulations to DiPHR scientist James Morton, who recently received the 2023 American Statistical Association Award for Early Career Applied and Biotechnological Research.